alaugustin/language-studies/README.md

 ## Forming Questions ❓

+Master the art of asking questions in Kwéyòl, from simple inquiries to complex conversations.

 ### Basic Question Words ❔

-Essential for forming questions and gathering information.
-These words help you engage in interactive conversations and seek clarification.
+The fundamental building blocks for forming questions, enabling you to seek essential information in any situation.

 | Kwéyòl | English | Etymology            |
 | ------ | ------- | -------------------- |